 No illicit drugs or alcohol are allowed in the dorm or on campus, and they may not be consumed during the duration of the program.
 Students found in possession of, under the influence of, in the presence of, and/or suspected of consuming these prohibited items will be removed from the program immediately and may receive additional program and University sanctions.
 There are no exceptions.
 If the program finds evidence that students were engaged in these prohibited activities during the program, the program and University may also apply sanctions after the program has ended.
 Decisions on incidents involving illicit drugs and alcohol are at the discretion of the Boston University Summer Term High School Programs staff.

-Boston University reserves the right to remove a student from the program if, in the determination of University medical staff, a student’s continued enrollment would create a significant risk to the health and safety of the student or others, or if the student refuses to cooperate with efforts deemed necessary by the University to evaluate the student’s conduct.
-Residents are prohibited from engaging in conduct, in or out of the residence facility, which poses a threat to the health or safety of persons or property or interferes with the rights or well-being of others.
+Boston University reserves the right to remove a student from the program if, in the determination of University medical or program staff, a student’s continued enrollment would create a significant risk to the health and safety of the student or others, or if the student refuses to cooperate with efforts deemed necessary by the University to evaluate the student’s conduct.
+Students are prohibited from engaging in conduct, on or off campus, which poses a threat to the health or safety of persons or property or interferes with the rights or well-being of others.

-In addition, residents are prohibited from engaging in conduct (in or out of the residence facility) that violates 1) program policies; 2) any provision of the Code of Student Responsibilities; 3) the Boston University Conditions of Use and Policy on Computing Ethics; 4) the Residence License Agreement; 5) any rule/regulation of the University; or 6) any other applicable law.
+In addition, program participants are prohibited from engaging in conduct that violates 1) program policies; 2) any provision of the Code of Student Responsibilities; 3) the Boston University Acceptable Use of Computing Services Policy; 4) the Residence License Agreement; 5) any rule/regulation of the University; or 6) any other applicable law.

 Tolerance of others: